brash6/dataviz_dauphine_tunis/README.md

 - Code cleanness and readability
 - Project structure
+- Commits and PRs relevance in the Github repo
 - Relevance of the dashboard from a business perspective
 - Respect of data viz best practices
 - Beauty of the visualisations